The Jefferson Triumvirate of Williamsburg

 It's why I created this blog and this space to share the random bits that truly make up what American history is about: people.
 The places they lived, the work they did, the food they ate... and more.

-As I learn more and more about Jefferson, I want to understand the people who influenced him.
+As I learn more and more about Thomas Jefferson, primary author of our Declaration of Independence, I want to understand the people who influenced him.
 If you've visited Monticello, you may be familiar with his 'Immortal Triumvirate' of Bacon, Newton, and Locke.

 Here, he's got a Williamsburg version.
 And I'm updating this post November 3rd based on one-to-one conversation I had yesterday with Kurt Smith, who portrays Jefferson here in CW.